irnamo/qPCR_analysis/README.md

 # qPCR analysis

 ## Overview
-This is a repository for qPCR data from Iris Mollhoff's thesis research
+This is a repository for qPCR data from Iris Mollhoff's thesis research. qPCR is used to measure the abundance of mRNA in a sample.
+I run a lot of these experiments and end up with multiple spreadsheets worth of raw data that I need to process.
+The data analysis is time-consuming because I change the primers that I use in every qPCR.
+I used to copy and paste my code in r-markdown chunks and it was a huge pain.
+The main pain is having to find where in the code I need to replace primer names that I use.

+I generated a new markdown file that calls functions through source() and is modifiable for multiple raw data inputs.
+I can easily call the primer name in the raw data and modify the title of the output image.

 ## Layout

-The repository is split into seven main directories, many of which have subdirectories.
-This structure has been designed to be easily navigable by humans and computers alike, allowing for rapid location of specific files and instructions.
-Within each directory is a `README.md` file which summarizes the purpose of that directory as well as some examples where necessary.
-This structure may not be perfect for your intended us and may need to be modified.
+The repository is split into 4 main directories.
 Each section is briefly described below.

 ### **`experiments`**
 Where all of the experimental information lives, including any *executed* code. lives.
 This includes pipelines, scripts, and figure files.